 Parallel Eclipses and How They Influence your Life (Part I)

-As I mentioned in, eclipses have repetitive patterns, if you know where to look.
+As I mentioned in 16 August 2008: Lunar Eclipse Rituals and Meditations for the Full Moon in Aquarius, eclipses have repetitive patterns, if you know where to look.
 Understanding these patterns and how they parallel one another can be useful in figuring out what’s going on in your life and where to put your attention now.

 Eclipses are like windows opening and closing.
 They represent phases and completions and new beginnings.
 Of course, we’re always shifting in and out of different phases of growth, so this is no surprise.
 But you can get an idea of which phase is shutting down (and preparing to open up in a different way) by looking at previous eclipses.
 For example, I just looked at an eclipse that happened in 2004 and what was going on in my life during that time—I was sitting in an attorney’s office, shaking all over and signing papers to start divorce proceedings…an extremely difficult event for me but one that opened up a very serene new life.
 I next looked back at the parallel eclipse back in 1985 and tried to think hard about what was going on in my life at that exact time.
 Oh, yeah.
 My boyfriend proposed then.
 Hmmm, guess what that cycle was all about for me—marriage!